mdbenito/web-mdbenito/README.md

 ## To do

+* Run `make` in the Bitbucket pipeline.
+This will need installing the required packages in `bitbucket-pipelines.yml` and removing the ugly hardcoded paths in the `Makefile`.
 * Reduce the size of the biggest SVGs: cmusml.svg (too many points in top-right subplot).
 * Automate font generation with fontello API.
 Careful with overwriting